Meet Michelle Write

 In 2019 Me and my mad mum was highly commended by Writers Victoria Publishability Judge and esteemed poet Andy Jackson.

 In April 2023 Michelle participated in a 5-day Transmit Residency with Arts Access Victoria.
 During the residency, she took part in a workshop led by Performer, Writer and Theatre-Maker, Andi Snelling, which focused on exploring aesthetic access.
 The aim of the workshop was to incorporate access into the design and composition of one’s art.

-Most recently, Michelle was awarded a Cardinia Small Change Grant to develop a community spoken word event – It’s A Mad World- to be held at Hills Hub, Emerald on 15th October 2023, which is a free to attend event, FREE tickets can be booked by clicking the below button.
+Most recently, Michelle was awarded a Cardinia Small Change Art Grant to develop a community spoken word event.
+This much anticipated event took place at Hills Hub, Emerald on 15th October 2023.
+It was a huge success and there have been requests for more of the same!
+More about the event and other updates can be found here.